GabeScott/standard-works-vault/General Conference/1981 October - The Honored Place of Woman.md

 President Kimball once said that Latter-day Saints need “a style of our own” pertaining to clothing.
 We must also have “a style of our own” pertaining to success and self-image.

 Some Saints are deluded into believing that more and better circumstances will improve their self-image.
 A positive self-image has little relationship to our material circumstances.
 Mary, the mother of our Savior, was of most modest circumstances, yet she knew well her responsibility and took joy in it.
-Remember her humble exclamation to her cousin Elisabeth: “He hath regarded the low estate of his handmaiden: for, behold, from henceforth all generations shall call me blessed.”
-(Luke 1:48; italics added.)
+Remember her humble exclamation to her cousin Elisabeth: “He hath regarded *the low estate* of his handmaiden: for, behold, from henceforth all generations shall call me blessed.” ([[Luke 1.48|Luke 1:48]]; italics added.)
 Her strength was inward, not from outward material things.

 It is a fundamental truth that the responsibilities of motherhood cannot be successfully delegated.
 No, not to day-care centers, not to schools, not to nurseries, not to babysitters.